Green Country Communities

 - Designated bicycle trails and paths, hiking trails and streets designated a bike trais — INCOG Tulsa Area Trails Map

 Other Communities in Northeast Oklahoma

-In addition to the Tulsa Metropolitan Area and the major cities and towns of northeast Oklahoma, there are many communities that are merely census-designated places or unincorporated communities.
+In addition to Tulsa, the cities in the Tulsa Metropolitan Area, and the major cities and towns of northeast Oklahoma, there are many communities that are merely census-designated places or unincorporated communities.
 Some are just whistle stops along the railroad or places where there used to be post offices.
 Many of these places are found on the Rand McNally Road Atlas and on the AAA map.
 Others can only be found by googling the place or going to specific sites such as Wikipedia or ePodunk.com.
 Sometimes the only identifying thing left of the original settlement is the school, or a church, or another landmark.

 These little places are important not only historically and to the people who live there, but also because of their practical importance.
 Oilmen, landmen and ranchers know these places well because of their economic importance.
 The rest of us know them because we hear the names when the tornadoes come.
 That’s how I learned that I lived in Sequoyah (back when I used to live there anyway).
 There actually is a community there northeast of Claremore, although the place is known primarily by the Sequoyah school.